Tamil Nadu: Clothing

-Tamil women traditionally wear a sari, a garment that consists of a drape varying from 5 to 9 yd in length and 2 to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
+Tamil women traditionally wear a sari, a garment measuring 15 to 27 ft in length and 2 to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
 Ancient Tamil poetry such as the Cilappadhikaram, describes women in exquisite drapery or sari.
 Women wear colourful silk saris on special occasions such as marriages.
+The Kanchipuram silk sari is a type of silk sari made in the Kanchipuram region in Tamil Nadu and these saris are worn as a part of the bridal attire and during special occasions.
+It has been recognised as a Geographical indication by the Government of India in 2005–2006.
+Kovai Cora is a type of cotton sari made in the Coimbatore.
+Young girls wear a long skirt called pavaadai along with a long over cloth called dhavani.

-The men wear a dhoti, a 4.5 m long, white rectangular piece of non-stitched cloth often bordered in brightly coloured stripes.
-It is usually wrapped around the waist and the legs and knotted at the waist.
-A colourful lungi with typical batik patterns is the most common form of male attire in the countryside.
+The men wear a veshti, a rectangular piece of non-stitched cloth, of varying lengths, that is wrapped around the legs and knotted at the waist.
+It is often white, bordered in brightly coloured stripes.
+The style of draping might vary between communities, and men sometimes wear a hip belt to hold the veshti in place.
+Traditional attire includes a dhoti, a costume similar to veshti, which is a long, white rectangular piece of non-stitched cloth, that is wrapped around the waist, looped around the legs (similar to trousers) and knotted at the waist.
+A lungi, which is similar to a veshti but made tubular with the ends stitched together, designed with colourful batik patterns, is a common form of male attire in the countryside.
 People in urban areas generally wear tailored clothing, and western dress is popular.
 Western-style school uniforms are worn by both boys and girls in schools, even in rural areas.
-The Kanchipuram silk sari is a type of silk sari made in the Kanchipuram region in Tamil Nadu and these saris are worn as bridal and special occasion saris by most women in South India.
-It has been recognised as a Geographical indication by the Government of India in 2005–2006.
-Kovai Cora is a type of cotton sari made in the Coimbatore.